Dnapert/cccYoloTraining/README.md

       - You can manually edit the config file BEFORE you run the cli, but it's best to let the cli handle it.

 # A note on Image sets
 Sometimes, the datasets exported from CVAT have nested folders, and we need all our images in one directory to work with the scripts here.
 Edit the flatten_image_dirs.sh script to quickly flatten a folder of images that contains nested folders.
+Make sure to edit the script to point to the correct directory.
+Then run the script
 ```
 ./flatten_image_dirs.sh
 ```